axibase/atsd/rule-engine/control-flow.md

 @end{}
 ```

-* `collection` is the name of the collection being iterated.
+* `collection` is the name of the iterated collection.
 * `item` is any name assigned to the current element of the collection.
 * Refer to items in the collection using `@{}` syntax instead of the regular placeholder `${}` syntax.